-For instance, a business is into analyzing consumer behavior.
-Now for this, the company will need to gather data from various sources like social media, comments, clickstream data, customer mobile apps, and many more.
+For instance, a business is analyzing consumer behavior — the company will need to gather data from various sources like social media, comments, clickstream data, customer mobile apps, and many more.

-Now, an intelligent move by the organization will be to make use of HDFS to store the data and Apache hive as a bridge between HDFS and Spark.
+Now, an intelligent move by the organization will be to use HDFS to store the data and Apache hive as a bridge between HDFS and Spark.

-To process the big data of their consumer, Uber uses a combination of Spark and Hadoop.
-It uses real-time traffic situation to provide drivers in a particular time and location.
-And to make this possible, Uber uses HDFS for uploading raw data into Hive, and Spark for processing of billions of events.
+To process the big data coming from several sources, Uber uses a combination of Spark and Hadoop.
+It uses Hadoop for analytics to provide accurate traffic data in real-time.
+For this, Uber uses HDFS to upload raw data into Hive and Spark to process billions of events.

 While Spark is faster than thunder and is easy to use, Hadoop comes with robust security, mammoth storage capacity, and low-cost batch processing capabilities.
-Choosing one out of two depends entirely upon the requirement of your project, the other alternative being combining parts of Hadoop and Spark to give birth to an invincible combination.
+Choosing one out of two depends entirely upon your project’s requirement, the other alternative being combining parts of Hadoop and Spark to give birth to an unbeatable combination.